johntrogan/defender-docs/unified-secops-platform/zero-trust.md

 - Automatically respond to security threats across the enterprise by using **Microsoft Sentinel's** automation rules and playbooks.

-- Implement **Microsoft Defender for Cloud's** recommendations to automatically block and flag risky or suspicious behavior, and automate responses across coverage areas with Azure Logic Apps.
+- Implement **Microsoft Defender for Cloud's** recommendations to block and flag risky or suspicious behavior, and automate responses across coverage areas with Azure Logic Apps.

 - Enable **Microsoft Entra ID Protection** notifications so that you can respond appropriately when a user is flagged as at risk.